-If renting a scooter is not your jam (I don’t blame you), then opt to hire a car and driver to take you to the Lahangan Sweet viewpoint.
-This service starts at USD 40.
+If renting a scooter is not your jam (I don’t blame you), then opt to hire a car and driver to take you to Tukad Cepung waterfall.
+This service starts at $40 USD.
 Ask your villa owner or hotel concierge and they can set you up with one.
 In my opinion, it’s overpriced, so renting a car with a driver should be your last option.

 For a regular visit to see the Lahangan Sweet sunrise viewpoint and get lovely photos, it is free of charge for locals and 20,000 IDR (approximately $1.40 USD) for foreigners.
 The onsite camping will also cost 20,000 IDR.